 The central mystery of Mad Men season one — the secret of Don Draper’s past — keeps our attention, but the plot will never play an important role throughout the series.
 Instead, series creator Matthew Weiner wants to examine the complex nature of humanity through the prism of a few infinitesimal lives.
 In its ambitions and aspirations, Mad Men is the clear heir apparent to The Sopranos (which was just finishing its iconic run when Mad Men debuted in 2007).

 But the main thing that sets Mad Men apart from its contemporaries is its reliance on internal stakes.
 Instead of mob bosses or drug dealers or crystal meth kingpins, Mad Men focuses on (relatively) ordinary people.
 For action, look to the interaction.
 For excitement, turn up the volume.
 It’s all part of why Mad Men is the greatest character study in TV history.

-However, the series still has a long way to go.
-Season one can sometimes feel like the show’s most “aimless” chapter.
-That’s because the subtle storytelling model doesn’t yet make sense.
-It isn’t until the masterful season finale, “The Wheel,” that we truly comprehend the emotional highs that this series is capable of.
-From season two onward, Mad Men will rightfully stake its claim as one of the greatest TV shows of all time.
+Even though season one can sometimes feel like the show’s most ‘aimless’ chapter, the masterful season finale, “The Wheel,” helps us truly comprehend the emotional highs that this series is capable of.
+From the end of season two onward, Mad Men will rightfully stake its claim as one of the greatest TV shows of all time.

 But for now, Mad Men is perfectly content to be easygoing.
 The show is never pretentious, yet it’s always poignant, which is why it resonates so easily.
 And even though Donald Draper is the world’s most interesting ad-man, his charisma is so casual and effortless that everything he does is worth watching.
 He’s not just an advertising executive; he’s a way of life.